-- (a) Yard waste shall only be collected from residential and small businesses in residential areas by Collection Contractors who are employed by the County. - (b) Yard waste shall be collected in the unincorporated portion of the County under the following conditions: - Yard waste (Sticks, hedge clippings, and small brush) shall be bagged, boxed, or bundled in order to facilitate efficient pick up.
-A volume roughly equivalent to two (2) roll carts (180 gallons / or a pile measuring approximately six feet (6') in length, three feet (3') in width, and two feet (2') in height) / or six, 30-gallon yard waste bags) shall be placed within six (6) feet of curbside of the nearest public road and shall be collected on a designated day. - 2) Larger tree branches and heavy brush which do not exceed four (4) inches in diameter shall be cut in lengths not exceeding four (4) feet and stacked in a neat, compact pile in front of the residence adjacent to the curb, but such piles shall not extend into the streets. - 3) Exclusions: Tree trunks, branches and limbs having a length greater than four (4) feet and diameter greater than four (4) inches are not deemed yard waste, thus are not eligible for curbside collection.
+- (a) Yard waste shall only be collected from residential and small businesses in residential areas by Collection Contractors who are employed by the County. - (b) Yard waste shall be collected in the unincorporated portion of the County under the following conditions: - 1) Yard waste (Sticks, hedge clippings, and small brush) shall be neatly stacked and placed in order to facilitate efficient pick up.
+A volume roughly equivalent to two (2) roll carts (192 gallons / or a pile measuring approximately six feet (6') in length, three feet (3') in width, and two feet (2') in height) / or six, 30-gallon yard waste bags) shall be placed within six (6) feet of curbside of the nearest public road and shall be collected on a designated day.
+Yard waste shall not be placed within the traveled way of the road.
+Bagging, boxing, or bundling of yard waste is encouraged. - 2) Larger tree branches and heavy brush which do not exceed four (4) inches in diameter shall be cut in lengths not exceeding four (4) feet and stacked in a neat, compact pile in front of the residence adjacent to the curb, but such piles shall not extend into the streets. - 3) Exclusions: Tree trunks, branches and limbs having a length greater than four (4) feet and diameter greater than four (4) inches are not deemed yard waste, thus are not eligible for curbside collection.
 Waste generated from either a tree removal (including the stump) or de-limbing of a tree greater than four (4) inches in diameter at the tree base at ground level is not considered yard waste, thus is not eligible for curbside collection.
 Re-sizing waste from a tree removal, from a stump removal or from de-limbing an ineligible tree to make it meet the above dimensions does not make it eligible for curbside collection.
 Waste generated from clearing a lot or cutting shrubbery back to the stump or trunk is not considered yard waste, thus is not eligible for curbside collection.